microsoft/AISchoolTutorials/README.md

 Apply Azure Cognitive Search to the government released JFK Files to see what secrets you can unlock.

 ## [Snip Insights](./snipinsights)
-Apply Azure Cognitive services to gain intelligent insights within a screen capture application.
+Apply Azure Cognitive Services to gain intelligent insights within a screen capture application.

 ## Contributing